ppy/osu/osu.Game.Rulesets.Mania/Difficulty/Skills/README.md

 > - The 3rd rule is due to a requirement that all notes need to have a reference.
     See [CreateDifficultyHitObjects](../ManiaDifficultyCalculator.cs).

-### LN Strain Bonus Triggers
+### Hold Strain Bonus Triggers

-LNs trigger a strain bonus given its interaction with the current note.
+Holds trigger a strain bonus given its interaction with the current note.

-Bounded by the [rules](#rules) above, LN handling is non-trivial as we are only allowed to see previous notes.
+Bounded by the [rules](#rules) above, Hold handling is non-trivial as we are only allowed to see previous notes.

 To better understand what are the possibilities, we illustrate all possible states.